 |Previous College:||Lewis & Clark College (1989)|

-Keith Woodard is in his 12th season leading programs at Lewis & Clark, his alma mater.
+Keith Woodard retired in Mar.
+2019 after 12 seasons leading programs at Lewis & Clark, his alma mater.
 After being named head cross country coach in 2007, Woodard was chosen as head track and field coach at the start of the 2011-12 academic year after the retirement of longtime coach David Fix.
-In 2017-18, he continues to serve as head coach of both programs as the Director of Cross Country and Track and Field.
-Woodard has been coaching at Lewis & Clark since 2002 when he was named a track and field assistant coach.
+He entered the 2018-19 academic year as the head coach of both programs as the Director of Cross Country and Track and Field.
+Woodard had been coaching at Lewis & Clark since 2002 when he was named a track and field assistant coach.

 Overall, Woodard has 30 years of coaching experience at the high school, club and collegiate levels.
-His collegiate student-athletes have earned over 50 All-American awards and have included a two-time national heptathlon champion, four Olympic Trials competitors, numerous Academic All-Americans and eleven All-Academic All-American teams.
+His collegiate student-athletes have earned over 50 All-America awards and have included a two-time national heptathlon champion, four Olympic Trials competitors, numerous Academic All-Americans and eleven All-Academic All-America teams.

 Since taking over as cross country head coach prior to the 2007 season, Woodard has had eight runners qualify for ten trips to the national championships, earning one All-American award.
 In total, Woodard's cross country teams have posted 26 top-10 finishes at the Northwest Conference Championships.
 In 2011 and 2012, Lewis & Clark had the individual women's champion in Illana Livstrom and Emily Thomas, respectively.
 The Pioneers claimed three consecutive NWC team titles from 2010-12.
 Woodard was named NWC Coach of the Year in 2010.